nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

     Basic connection rules commonly used in the computational neuroscience community.
 For more details, go to the section :ref:`conn_rules` or just click on one of the illustrations.

+This documentation not only describes how to define network connectivity in NEST, but also provides details on connectivity concepts.
+The article "Connectivity concepts in neuronal network modeling" [1]_ serves as a permanent reference for a number of connection rules and we suggest to cite it if rules defined there are used.
-This documentation not only describes how to define network connectivity in NEST, but also represents a living reference for the connection rules defined in the article "Connectivity concepts in neuronal network modeling" [1]_.
-Deviations from the rules defined in the publication are highlighted in green.
+This documentation instead represents a living reference for these rules, and deviations from and extensions to what is described in the article are here highlighted in green.

 ..
 The same article also introduces a graphical notation for neuronal network diagrams which is curated in the documentation of NEST Desktop.
 TODO ADD LINK WHEN IT EXISTS